Abdelrahman-Mohammad/discord-birthday-wisher/README.md

 ```
 **changeBirthday**

-If the entry exists, it deletes it from database.
+If the birthday exists, changes it from the database.
 ```js
 Birthdays.changeBirthday(<UserID - String>, <GuildID - String>, <BirthdayDay - Number> , BirthdayMonth - Number>, <BirthdayYear - Number>);
 ```